Soft Pastels & Pastel Pencil Reviews & Articles

 |

-Why not try one of our tutorials for soft pastels
+Why not try one of our tutorials for soft pastel artists

 If you are completely new to soft pastels, why not try one of our tutorials which will show you, in great detail and explanation, how to create any of the subjects below by following the directions beneath each progress image, you will learn how to to build up your base layers and create fine details to aid realism in your work.
 If you are new to acrylics, you may wish to start with the 'Beginners' tutorials, work through the 'All artists' ones and then go on to the 'Intermediate' tutorials which are more challenging.